"Lex orandi lex credendi"

 Christian formation happens wherever people gather in worship, to pray or study, to do mission or practice stewardship – whenever we engage each other.
 Wherever two or three are gathered, Jesus is present and is forming us.
 So then, Christian formation is not something we do but something Christ does within us.
 Our task is to create and support opportunities for us to be together, to grow in the knowledge, service, and love of God.
-Please consider the structure of your life, and reconsider how it may be restructured to join us in these intentional formation opportunities.
 Consider that God had a hand in leading us together.
 Your life and ours are enriched when we are together.
-Below, and on the following pages, are just a few ways in which to spur your formation.
+Perhaps the most formative activity for new Christians is worship, but as we grow we require new opportunities to allow Christ to work within us.
+Please consider the structure of your life, and reconsider how it may be restructured to join us in these intentional formation opportunities.

 “Direct us, O Lord in all our doings with thy most gracious favor, and further us with thy continual help; that in all our works begun, continued, and ended in thee, we may glorify thy holy Name, and finally, by thy mercy obtain everlasting life; Through Christ our Lord.
 Amen." - The Book of Common Prayer